Advanced Online Privacy Strategies: Professional Guide to Digital Security and Anonymity

 • Firewalls: Monitor incoming and outgoing network traffic.

-Data Collection and User Awareness
+Data Collection And User Awareness

 • Browsing behavior